react-navigation/react-navigation.github.io/versioned_docs/version-7.x/navigation-object.md

 - If you're already on a screen with the same name, it will update its params and not push a new screen.
 - If you're on a different screen, it will push the new screen onto the stack.
-- If the [`getId`](screen.md#getid) prop is specified, and another screen in the stack has the same ID, it will navigate to that screen and update its params instead.
+- If the [`getId`](screen.md#getid) prop is specified, and another screen in the stack has the same ID, it will bring that screen to focus and update its params instead.
+- If none of the above conditions match, it'll push a new screen to the stack.

 By default, the screen is identified by its name.
 But you can also customize it to take the params into account by using the [`getId`](screen.md#getid) prop.